randheersinghtomar/Devops/Networking.md

 ---

-## 9. Network Troubleshooting
+## 9. Network Troubleshooting — Very Important

-* Server Cannot Reach Another Server
+- Host Cannot Reach Another Host
-* Ping Fails
+- Ping Fails
+- DNS Issues
-* DNS Resolution Fails
+- DNS Resolution Fails
+- DNS Works but Application Doesn't
+- Port Is Not Reachable
+- Connection Timeout vs Connection Refused
+- Network Interface Issues
+- Routing Issues
+- High Network Latency
+- Packet Loss
+- Using `tcpdump` to Troubleshoot

+## 10. Practical Interview Scenarios

-* Server Can Ping IP but Cannot Resolve Hostname
+- Server Can Ping IP but Cannot Resolve Hostname
-* Server Can Resolve Hostname but Cannot Connect to Port
+- Server Can Resolve Hostname but Cannot Connect to Port
-* SSH Connection Times Out
+- SSH Connection Is Timing Out
-* SSH Gives `Connection Refused`
+- SSH Gives `Connection Refused`
+- Website Is Reachable by IP but Not Hostname
-* Application Is Listening but Remote Clients Cannot Connect
+- Application Is Listening but Remote Clients Cannot Connect
-* Website Works Using IP but Not Hostname
-* High Network Latency
+- High Network Latency Between Servers
-* Packet Loss
+- Packet Loss Investigation
-* Network Interface Problems
-* Routing Problems
-* DNS Problems
-* Using `tcpdump` to Troubleshoot Connectivity
+- Finding Which Process Is Using a Port
+- Troubleshooting a Linux Server With No Network Connectivity

 ---
 ---